t-ateya/hierarchical-multi-agent-retrieval-system/README.md

 - retrieval-augmented generation, and
 - long-term episodic memory in interactive systems.

 This system serves as the empirical and engineering foundation for my PhD research agenda across multiple institutions.
+The core research questions addressed by this system are detailed in the [Research Questions Addressed](#research-questions-addressed) section below.

-While the precise wording of research questions may vary by program, they center on:
+(Note: The precise wording of these questions may vary by program to align with specific research priorities, but they represent the core theoretical challenges investigated through this system.)

-- semantic preservation under hierarchical and hybrid retrieval,
-- communication-efficient multi-agent coordination, and
-- episodic memory integration for multi-session coherence.
+---

+## Research Questions Addressed

+This system provides an empirical foundation for investigating the following research questions:

+**RQ1: Semantic Preservation in Hierarchical Retrieval**

+How can hierarchical multi-agent systems maintain semantic coherence across agent boundaries while performing hybrid retrieval over heterogeneous document sources?

+**RQ2: Communication-Efficient Multi-Agent Coordination**

+What coordination mechanisms enable efficient task decomposition and context propagation in hierarchical agent architectures without excessive communication overhead?

+**RQ3: Episodic Memory Integration for Multi-Session Coherence**

+How can long-term episodic memory be integrated into retrieval-augmented agent systems to support consistent, personalized behavior across extended user interactions?

+---

+**Note:** The precise formulation of these questions may vary by program to align with specific research priorities, but they represent the core theoretical challenges addressed by this system.

 ---